 Key trends shaping the commercial real estate market in 2025

-Powerful macroeconomic trends continue to influence the 2025 real estate market, affecting investment, valuations, and strategies across all sectors.
+Powerful macroeconomic trends continue to shape the 2026 real estate market, affecting investment, valuations, and strategies across all sectors.

 Macroeconomic environment shaping CRE